sjmikler/pytorch-symbolic/docs/quick_start.md

 ### Comparing Pytorch Functional to Keras Functional

 We took an example of a toy ResNet from [tensorflow guide](https://www.tensorflow.org/guide/keras/functional) and created it in a few different ways.
-Note that their example took **16 lines of code**, excluding imports and utilities.
+Note that their example is **16 lines long**, excluding imports and utilities.

 Using Pytorch Functional, you can create toy ResNet using exactly as many lines as using Keras Functional: